Dohxis/roud/readme.md

 ## Numbers

+Accepts any value parsable by Javascript's `Number()` constructor and normalizes it to real number.

+### Available validators

 | Validator                                 | Description                                                               |
 | ----------------------------------------- | ------------------------------------------------------------------------- |
 | `between(min: number, max: number)`       | Number must have a size between the given minimum and maximum (inclusive) |